 Why does good writing matter?
-Because it does.
-Good writing is absolutely key for communicating your own thoughts and understanding the thoughts of others.
-What you say and how you say it are your most cherished (and under-valued) assets.
-You need to own your language and your style and mold it to fit you.
+It allows you to communicate your own thoughts and understand the thoughts of others.
+What you say and how you say it are your most cherished (and under-valued) assets – and you need to own your skill.

 Let me put it another way.
 If someone were to read a piece of your writing, shorn of all branding, would they recognise it as yours?
 Does your writing project a voice that belongs to you?

 - Good writing is grounded in data.
 Ground your content in facts, not just your own opinions; your writing becomes more credible as a result.

 - Good writing happens with the rewrite.
 Writing is hard work, and producing a less-than-perfect first draft is often depressing.
-But the important thing is to get something down that then enables you to craft it into a coherent narrative.
+But the important thing is to craft it into a coherent narrative.

 - Good writers aren’t smug.
-Most of the really good writers I know still feel a little embarrassed calling themselves a “writer,” because that’s a term loaded with expectations.
+Most of the really good writers I know still feel awkward calling themselves a “writer,” because that’s a term loaded with expectations.
 But like many achievements in life, the label seems more meaningful when it’s bestowed upon you by others.

 - Good writing has a good editor.
 Writers get the byline and any glory.
 But behind the scenes, a good editor adds a lot to process.
 The best writing is collaborative.